 We note the NV coherence varies with host geometry: bulk, isotopically purified diamond yields the longest coherence times ($T_2$ up to ${\sim}1.8$\,ms at room temperature\cite{balasubramanian2009ultralong}).
 Nearsurface NVs used for external sensing exhibit shortened coherence times due to surface-induced noise, ranging to tens-of-microseconds \cite{ohno2012engineering,rosskopf2014investigation,myers2014probing}.
 Nanodiamonds show broadened, generally shorter $T_2$ distributions, typically on the order of microseconds arising from surface and size effects~\cite{tetienne2013spin,schirhagl2014nitrogen}.
 The bulk/optimized value quoted for NV in Table~\ref{tab:platforms} thus represents a best case---proximity- or integration-driven geometries (shallow, scanning, nanodiamond) trade coherence for resolution and deployability.

 Despite its success, the NV platform has some limitations.
-One challenge is the need to position NV centers close to the sample of interest (typically within ~10 nm of the diamond surface) to sense external spins.
-However, creating such shallow NVs often degrades their spin properties due to surface-induced noise, which can shorten the coherence and relaxation times (i.e. reducing sensitivity) \cite{rosskopf2014investigation,romach2015spectroscopy,sangtawesin2019origins}.
-Additionally, while diamond is an excellent host, it is a three-dimensional crystal, which means that integrating diamond sensors with other nanoscale materials or devices can be non-trivial.
+One challenge is the need to position NV centers close to the sample of interest (typically within $\sim$\,10\,nm of the diamond surface) to sense external spins.
+However, such shallow NVs often possess degraded coherence and relaxation times due to surface-induced noise, which can result in a loss of sensitivity \cite{rosskopf2014investigation,romach2015spectroscopy,sangtawesin2019origins}.
+Additionally, while diamond is an excellent host, its three-dimensionality means that integration with materials or devices can be non-trivial.
 Nonetheless, the diamond NV center remains the gold standard for solid-state relaxometry, offering a proven combination of sensitivity, nanoscale resolution, and operation over a wide temperature and pressure range.

-\subsection{3.2 hBN defects}
+\subsection{hBN defects}